maksentropy/EM-takehome/README.md

  14  latest_forecasted_production_wind_avg          41301 non-null  float64
 ```

 The column `latest_forecasted_power_net_import_SE_avg` can be since there are no values at all.
 Since there are observations with approximately half of missing values, filling them with median value might be tricky.
 On the other hand, there are approximately 25000 observations if we drop missing values.
+This should be enough for trainig a decent ML model.

 To compare models, the dataset is split into training and test sets with proportions 80/20 % of the total dataset size.
 Baseline model is predicting mean of training set.
-Metric - mean absolute error.
+As a metric to compare accuracy and selecting the best model mean absolute error has been selected.

 Here is results of training several models:
 | Model | MAE |